Protecting Your Cargo Through Airspeed

 Types of goods stored: goods of private companies

-Private warehouses are usually storage for the use of one specific company.
+Private warehouses are usually stored for the use of one specific company.
 The majority of these companies are from the manufacturing and trading industries.
 This is useful for those who require complex distribution processes for their goods.
-For a more strategic advantage, private warehouses are placed near selling centers.
+For more strategic advantage, private warehouses are placed near selling centers.

 - Public Warehouse

 Types of goods stored: goods of small traders